sirviot/smartmet-grib-help/README.md

 ...
 ```

+First row.
+I don't know what it should be used for.
 The `producerId` is listed twice on the header row, and in the data it has a
 value of both text and a number.